Hattiesburg Area Historical Society...preserving local history and heritage since 1970

 • The J. L. Cartlidge Forrest County Multi-Purpose Center hosts its first rodeo.

-• The Rails-to-Trails district (built on abandoned railroad tracks from Hattiesburg to Prentiss) is renamed The Longleaf Trace.
+• The Rails-to-Trails district is renamed The Longleaf Trace.

 • 2000's